paralax/ColossalOpera/hard/grocery_shopping.md

 # Credit

-The idea for this challenge was taken from http://www.jasq.org/just-another-scala-quant/new-agey-interviews-at-the-grocery-startup
+The idea for this challenge was taken from [this interview summary](http://www.jasq.org/just-another-scala-quant/new-agey-interviews-at-the-grocery-startup)